anquanscan/sec-tools/README.md

 [Pentesting-Methodology-](https://github.com/Mdot0/Pentesting-Methodology-): When it comes to exploiting web application security, this is a methodology.
 Enumeration and Networking guidelines are also listed to help while on a Pentest/CTF.
 [adblockfast-android](https://github.com/rocketshipapps/adblockfast-android): [Moved] Adblock Fast for Android is an Android port of the Adblock Fast app.
 [Toools](https://github.com/amrelsadane123/Toools): tools hacking and seystem
 [emailobfuscator](https://github.com/FriendsOfREDAXO/emailobfuscator): Verschlüsselung von E-Mailadressen zum Schutz vor Spam
+[Cyberattack-Detection](https://github.com/antoinedelplace/Cyberattack-Detection): Cyber Attack Detection thanks to Machine Learning Algorithms